-Any time the rear axle submerges in water, replace the rear axle lubricant.
-Water may contaminate the rear axle lubricant, which is not a normal maintenance inspection item unless there is a possibility of a leak or other axle repair is required.
+Replace the rear axle lubricant anytime the rear axle has been submerged in water.
+Water may have contaminated the rear axle lubricant, which is not normally checked or changed unless a leak is suspected or other axle repair is required.